Hyperfoil/horreum-client-python/README.md

 ---
 ## What is Horreum Python Client?

-Horreum python client is a high-level python library to interact with [Horreum](#what-is-horreum) web server.
+Horreum python client is a high-level python library to interact with [Horreum](#what-is-horreum).

-The raw client is generated using [kiota](https://github.com/microsoft/kiota) openapi generator tool starting from the [Horreum OpenAPI spec](https://github.com/Hyperfoil/Horreum/blob/master/docs/site/content/en/openapi/openapi.yaml).
+The raw client is generated using [kiota](https://github.com/microsoft/kiota) OpenAPI generator tool starting from the [Horreum OpenAPI spec](https://github.com/Hyperfoil/Horreum/blob/master/docs/site/content/en/openapi/openapi.yaml).

 Refer to the [get started guide](docs/GET_STARTED.md) for comprehensive instructions on installing and utilizing this library.